anirudh-3000/Movie-Success-Predictor-Dashboard/README.md

 # Movie-Success-Predictor-Dashboard

 The dashboard is based on visualizing the cleaned data of a TMDB movie dataset.
+We try to find out relationship between various features of movies such as genre, runtime, vote average and how these features affect success.

 Dataset information:
 Movie id: Unique identifier for each movie.